Tlaxcala (city): Historic buildings

 The Xicohtencatl Theatre was built in 1873 with one of its early main productions being a re-enactment of the Battle of Puebla.
 Built during the Porfirio Díaz period, it was remodeled after the Mexican Revolution to Neoclassical from 1923 to 1945.
 The latest restoration of the building occurred in 1984 done by the Instituto Tlaxcalteca de Cultura.
-The Xicohtencatl.
 It has a sandstone façade, which is principally in Neoclassical style.
 This façade has twelve pilasters with Corinthian capitols that mark off the windows, doors and niches.
 The lower level has three entrances and the upper level has three balconies with arches.
 The interior has a ceiling with a large soffit with an Art Nouveau style painting by John Fulton representing the Muses along with Tlaxcala landscapes.

 The Tlaxcala Museum of Art was inaugurated in 2004, located in a building constructed in the 19th century in the historic center.
 This building originally was a hospital and later jail.
 When it was restored and converted to its current use, the façade and layout of the building was left intact with only minor changes.
 The museum has six main halls for permanent exhibits and five for temporary ones.

 The Culture Palace is a late Neoclassical building which was begun in 1939.
 It has a brick façade with a woven mat design interspersed with ornamental gray sandstone.
 It was originally built to be the middle and preparatory school for the state, but later it was converted into a department of the Universidad Autónoma de Tlaxcala and finally in 1991, housed the Tlaxcala Cultural Institute.

 The Stairway of the Heroes was initially called the “Stairway of Independence” both of which refer to the busts of figures such as Miguel Hidalgo, Ignacio Allende, José María Morelos and Josefa Ortiz de Domínguez.
 Busts from persons later in Mexico's history were added such as those of Francisco I. Madero, Ricardo Flores Magón, Emiliano Zapata, Francisco Villa, Venustiano Carranza as well as Domingo Arenas, who was a Tlaxcalan figure from the Mexican Revolution.

 Plaza Xicohténcatl was created in the late 20th century for a weekend arts and crafts market.
 In the colonial period, the area was used for the sale of slaves according to some historians.
 Calzada de San Francisco is a pedestrian street at the southeast side of the plaza, filled with ash trees and paved with blocks of sandstone.
 As the road leads up to the former monastery, it ends at a gate with three arches.